Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 will consistently revisit entries 64 and 68, while they may never revisit entries 35 or 67 after even a single new entry is added to the log.

+While users searching for a specific version of a key jump right into a binary search for the entry with that counter, other users may instead wish to search for the "most recent" version of a key.
+That is, the key with the highest counter possible.
+Users looking up the most recent version of a key start by fetching the **frontier** of the log, which they use to determine what the highest counter for a key is.

+The frontier of a log consists of the entry whose index is the largest power of two less than the size of the log, followed by the entry the largest power of two possible to the right, repeated until the last entry of the log is reached.
+So for example in a log with 70 entries, the frontier consists of entries 64, 68, and 69 (with 69 being the last entry).

 # Preserving Privacy

 In addition to being more convenient for many use-cases than similar